money

 • Student grants from DAAD for the final phase of your studies

 For the last semester, international students without a German higher education entrance qualification Abitur who are aiming for a degree at the University of Jena can request student grant for the final phase of their studies from the International Office.
 Applications can only be made in the last but one semester before the final/exam semester.
 The application deadlines are 28 February and 31 August of each year.
 Please take note of the general informationpdf, 81 kb · de. [pdf 63KB] You may only submit applications after consultation with Dr Salheiser in the International StudentsExternal link department of the International Office for advice.
-The commission responsible for granting study allowances, chaired by the Vice-President for Learning and Teaching, will decide on the applications.
+The commission responsible for granting study allowances, chaired by the Vice-President for Learning and Teaching, will decide on the applications every March and September.

 Logo DAAD